This post was updated on November 6th, 2019

 The stress hormone cortisol is produced in spades when we’re subjected to difficult emotional situations.
 As well as promoting many of the physical symptoms of our PCOS diagnosis, in part due to its effects on the microbiome, chronic exposure to elevated cortisol can cause depression (Sher 200462).
 This goes a long way in explaining the high rates of this crippling mental health issue observed in women with PCOS (Barry et al. 201163; Jedel et al. 201064).

-Let me clarify that I know all too well just how infuriating it is to be told that you “just need to relax” when you’re trying to conceive.
+I know all too well just how infuriating it is to be told that you “just need to relax” when you’re trying to conceive.
 I used to get this ALL the time so I appreciate that this well-intended advice is the last thing you need to hear when you’re trying to get pregnant or you’ve just suffered a miscarriage.

 But the facts of the matter are that there is now growing evidence supporting stress management as a sensible part of a comprehensive fertility treatment.
 While “everyone” may have known this for centuries, it took until 2014 before the world’s first high-quality study showed the clear link between stress and infertility.